ntrappe/cse110-w21-group33/README.md

 - Each member will sign the contract, reupload it as a ***PDF***, and label it as *rules-firstlast.md* (e.g. rules-thomaspowell.pdf).
 - For a sample group contract, click [here](https://ohiostate.pressbooks.pub/feptechcomm/chapter/7-project-communications/).

+---

+### Team Page
+- The Team Page can be found under this repo's [Wiki](https://github.com/ntrappe/cse110-w21-group33/wiki/Team-Page).
+- The Page should be done in ***Markdown*** or ***HTML*** format.
+- It includes a roster of all the members with an overview of each and a link to their personal GitHub
+- It will also include a group video (2.5m) introducing the teammates (the video will be stored at [admin/videos](https://github.com/ntrappe/cse110-w21-group33/tree/main/admin/videos).